Network Technology (NTEC)

 Prerequisite: NTEC 252 (grade of "C" or higher)

-Builds on the skills learned in the NTEC 151 and NTEC 252.
-Covers the following: shells, scripting and data management, interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.
+A deeper dive into Linux administration.
+Covers shells, scripting and data management, interfaces and desktops, administrative tasks, essential system services, networking fundamentals, and security.
 [GE]

 Selected Topics